ZhengTracyKe/IFPCA/IFVAE-Code/ReadMe.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-If you use this code for your publication, please include a reference to the paper ‘D. Chen, J, Jin, and Z.T.
-Ke (2023) Subject clustering by IF-PCA and several recent methods’.
+If you use this code for your publication, please include a reference to the paper *D. Chen, J, Jin, and Z.T.
+Ke (2023) Subject clustering by IF-PCA and several recent methods*.

 ## CONTACT